dmdedup/dmdedup4.8/README.md

 <name> <start> <end> <type> \
 <dtotal> <dfree> <dused> <dactual> <dblock> <ddisk> <mddisk> \
 <writes><uniqwrites> <dupwrites> <readonwrites> <overwrites> \
-<newwrites> <gccounter>
+<newwrites> <gcounter> <gccounter> <garbagecollection>

 <name>, <start>, <end>, and <type> are generic fields printed by dmsetup tool
 for any target.

 <dtotal>		- total number of blocks on the data device
 <dfree>			- number of free (unallocated) blocks on the data device
 <dused>			- number of used (allocated) blocks on the data device
 <dactual>		- number of allocated logical blocks (were written at least once)
 <dblock>		- block size in bytes
 <ddisk>			- data disk's major:minor
 <mddisk>		- metadata disk's major:minor
 <writes>		- total number of writes to the target
 <uniqwrites>		- the number of writes that weren't duplicates (were unique)
 <dupwrites>		- the number of writes that were duplicates
 <readonwrites>		- the number of times dm-dedup had to read data from the data
 		 	  device because a write was misaligned (read-on-write effect)
 <overwrites>		- the number of writes to a logical block that was
 		 	  written before at least once
 <newwrites>		- the number of writes to a logical address that was not written
 		 	  before even once
+<gcounter>		- total number of garbage blocks
 <gccounter>		- total number of blocks garbage collected
+<garbagecollection>	- status whether garbage collection is currently going on or not
 To compute deduplication ratio one needs to device dactual by dused.

 Example